portal404/LabWork_2.4/README.md

 # LabWork_2.3
 Third lab of the second semester

-Doesen't work as of right now, missing matrix class.
+Doesn't work as of right now, missing matrix class.